Coronavirus COVID-19 Updates: uc.edu/publichealth

-Our goal is that all our residents are top notch clinicians at the end of residency and able to take any job that they would like (whether primary care, hospital medicine, or fellowship training).
+We strive to ensure that all our residents are top notch clinicians at the end of residency and are prepared for any career path (whether primary care, hospital medicine, or fellowship training).
 Our carefully constructed clinic experience ensures that

 From day #1 our residents are partners in our office, providing comprehensive preventive care and chronic disease management of complex adults and children alongside our experienced, top-notch faculty.
 This model of training is well recognized nationally to be the optimal model for primary care training.
 Residents are truly the primary care physician for their panel of patients and are responsible for all aspects of care including clinic visits, results follow-up, and patient phone calls.

 We value a strong and caring learning environment where we can support one another in caring for our patients.
 Our preceptors are excellent clinicians and have expertise in transition medicine, care of the underserved, primary care innovation and redesign, clinical decision making, billing, and much more!
 They are always available to advise our residents and help them acquire all the skills they need to be excellent primary care physicians by the time they complete residency.